frankpfan/frankpfan/maths.md

 functor $\mathsf{Grp} \to \mathsf{Grp}_{\mathsf{Set}}$ onto it,
 and get the set-representation of it.

-And, given a category of all models of something, the initial object has exactly the same structure as it.
+And, given a category of all models (or instances) of something, the initial object has exactly the same structure as the thing.

-## 3. About identity: structure and relationships
+## 3. About identity: inner structure and relationships

 In 1-category theory, two things $a, b \in \mathcal C$ are the same as long as functors $\mathcal C(-, a) \simeq \mathcal C(-, b)$